Get Cape. Wear Cape. Fly: Get Cape. Wear Cape. Fly. [Self-titled]

 The third and self-titled album was released on Cooking Vinyl on 13 September 2010, with the first single from the album "Collapsing Cities Feat.
 Shy FX" released on 9 August 2010.
 The album cover artwork was created by artist Jon Kipps and photographer Joe Lang.

 The Mannequin

 The Mannequin is the first album released under the name Sam Duckworth rather than 'Get Cape.
 Wear Cape.
 Fly.'

 Maps

 The fourth Get Cape.
 Wear Cape.
 Fly album was released on 7 May 2012.

 London Royal

 The fifth Get Cape.
 Wear Cape.
 Fly album was released on 15 September 2014 on Alcopop!
 Records.
 This accompanied a farewell UK tour between 28 August and 12 September.

 Young Adult

 The sixth Get Cape.
 Wear Cape.
 Fly album was due to be released in January 2018 through Xtra Mile Recordings.
 Singles from the release include "Adults/Always", "Just A Phase", "DNA" and "VHS Forever".

-In March and April of 2019, Get Cape.
+In March and April 2019, Get Cape.
 Wear Cape.
 Fly opened for Pink Floyd's Nick Mason's Saucerful of Secrets on their 27 Date North American Tour.

+Production

+Duckworth co wrote the song "Apples" on the 4th album from Lily Allen titled No Shame (Lily Allen album) The song was performed at the 2018 Mercury Prize ceremony.

+Get Cape.
+Wear Cape.
+Fly produced the fourth album from Benjamin Francis Leftwich titled "To Carry A Whale" released June 18, 2021.

+Sam Duckworth produced the single "Chasing Daylight" from the sophomore EP from Noahfinnce released on May 11, 2022 on Hopeless Records.

+In 2023 Sam Duckworth co wrote and produced/mixed an ep with Afrobeat legend Dele Sosimi for a new project entitled Dele Sosimi and the Estuary 21.
+The ensemble recorded a session at Maida Vale Studios for the Jazz show with Jamie Cullum on BBC Radio 2 in May 2023 to celebrate its release on Wah Wah 45s.
+The first single - Mo Se Bo La Tan (Feat: Get Cape.
+Wear Cape.
+Fly) / Ride Out The Storm was playlisted by BBC 6 Music (B List) and Jazz FM (UK) (A List).

+In 2021, Duckworth worked with Southend singer-songwriter Frances Murray and her BLAB recording project.
+BLAB is signed to Asylums' Cool Thing Records and has put out a number of tracks produced by Duckworth including "Eton Mess", "Gemini" and "Insurance".